Step-by-Step Guide to Creating Your Financial Plan

 Setting up pension income of 1,000 per month, starting at fixed retirement age

 When we press Calculate, the first planning results appear.
-Here we've set the early retirement date to age 65 by clicking the FIRE button (1).
-If there are multiple persons in the planning, you can adjust their FIRE dates individually (2).
+Here we've set the early retirement date to age 65 by clicking the FIRE button.

 Calculation results with income, expense, and capital graphs